Last Updated 11th January 2021 – 15:30

 Is my green card still valid if I have to renew my insurance while I’m abroad?

-You will need a green card for the period you start your trip to your renewal date.
+You will need a green card for the period you start your trip to your renewal date, as well as motor insurance.
 You will then need another green card from your renewal date to your return date.
 If you take a policy with a new insurer, they will need to be contacted to request a green card for the period from your renewal date to the end of your trip.
 It may take a couple of weeks to obtain a green card from the new insurer, so it is worth arranging your renewal as soon as you can to give them time.

 What other requirements are there?